 September “Weed to the Wise: CBD”

-Welcome to the September Labor Day edition of our curated PLAYBOOK focusing on emerging CBD information!
+Welcome to the September Labor Day edition of our curated PLAYBOOK focusing on emerging CBD news!
 With the constant onslaught of advertising, articles, and new products touting the cannabinoids found in hemp and cannabis, this issue focuses less on the hype and more on the interesting information that is emerging.
 (Because CBD isn’t regulated, over half of the oils tested did not have the amount of CBD listed on the label and there was frequently evidence of pesticides and heavy metals.
 It pays to find a reliable product with frequent lab testing.)
 Links for in-depth information are provided at the end of section one.
 As you read this, Hurricane Dorian is barreling toward the coast and anxiety is on the rise.
 Take a deep breath (or a couple of drops of CBD) to find the calm in the midst and read a few passages to contemplate the churn of nature.
 Lastly, Lizzie Post shares some cannabis etiquette for those of us new to the pot culture.

 EMERGING CBD RESEARCH: WHAT’S NEW?